forjoyilive/sidekick/README.md

 # sidekick

-A WordPress plugin to help website admins get more done, more easily.
+Helping you get more done, more easily.

 ## Stuff you need to do to develop

-* Create `cypress.env.json`
+-   Create `cypress.env.json`